The Basics of SBA Lending for Business Sales

 • The financials include the tax returns and profit and loss statements for the last 3 years or more.

-• The appraisal does not typically take into account personal expenses that the owner may have used as business expenses nor does it take into account unrecorded sales or cash.
+• The appraisal does not typically take into account personal expenses that the owner may have used as business expenses nor does it take into account unrecorded sales.

 • The physical equipment and leasehold improvements are also major considerations as that is collateral that the SBA can use against the value of the loan.